Plates Issued: For states that only require a single plate to be displayed on the rear of the vehicles, "single" is used followed by the year that this change was made (as it seems the assumption is that all states required plates to be displayed on the front and back before that point). Thus, "pair

 State # Plates Issued Issuing Body Standard Plate Stays With Current Material Rental Cars

-Alabama single (1963) Department of Revenue Owner (Transfer) Aluminum fleet plate
+Alabama single (1963) ADOR (Department of Revenue) Owner (Transfer) Aluminum fleet plate

 Alaska single (2022) DMV (Division of Motor Vehicles) Vehicle Aluminum none